 Who can use Learning Machine for issuing digital records?

 Learning Machine can be used by governments, companies, education providers, accreditation bodies, and others.
 The technology we provide is a bridge to conveniently take advantage of blockchain infrastructure, regardless of the content type.
-Notarizing official records on the blockchain is most appropriate when your organization wants to provide recipients with records of achievement or membership important enough that third parties may later want to verify those claims.
+Notarizing official records on the blockchain is most appropriate when your organization provides recipients with records that third parties may later want to verify.

 How does Learning Machine work with customers?